 How does Artificial Intelligence work?

 In a nutshell, Artificial Intelligence aims to imitate human behavior and mind.
 Its differential is the much superior ability to processing.
 What usually takes a few minutes for us to do, the software can be programmed to do in a few seconds.
 One of the biggest names of the AI is Alan Turing.
 You might recognize his name from the famous test under the same name (that evaluate the capacity of a machine to operate as a human) or from the movie “The Imitation Game” (2014).
 Turing created, during the Second World War, a machine that could test all possible combinations to decrypt Nazi radio transmissions.

 “Artificial Intelligence is the science and the engineer in creating intelligent machines, especially intelligent computer programs” – John McCarthy

 In practice, AI is present in many areas of study.
-Francesco Marconi, chief of Development and research of the Wall Street Journal, made this graphic that shows the different ways Artificial Intelligence is applied: It can be a customer service chatbot with advanced Natural Language Processing (NLP), or an automate check-in with facial recognition based on machine learning.
+Francesco Marconi, chief of Development and research of the Wall Street Journal, made this graphic that shows the different ways Artificial Intelligence is applied: It can be a customer service chatbot with advanced Natural Language Processing (NLP), or an automated check-in with facial recognition based on machine learning.
 Let us explain which one of the areas of study are and how they can be applied in hotel software and products.

 Simplified Machine Learning